ramihii/Atomatic/README.md

 [Minecraft Forums page (Not available)](#)

-[Compiling EE3](#compiling-atomatic) - For those that want the latest unreleased features.
+[Compiling Atomatic](#compiling-atomatic) - For those that want the latest unreleased features.

 [Contributing](#contributing) - For those that want to help out.